Kotlin vs Java: What to choose for Android App Development?(2019-2020)

 And this announcement was of Making Kotlin the official language for Android mobile app development.

 It only took a few minutes for the news to spread like wildfire and the interest that the internet world showered towards Kotlin went mainstream.

 In fact, the interest that spiked back then in 2017, has not stopped rising ever since.

-Ever since the official announcement, a massive number of Android app developers have expanded their skillset to Kotlin, while on the other hand, a number of entrepreneurs are constantly making an effort to understand how Kotlin for Android App Development would serve them.
+Ever since the official announcement, a massive number of android app developers have expanded their skillset to Kotlin, while on the other hand, a number of entrepreneurs are constantly making an effort to understand how Kotlin for Android App Development would serve them.

-The demand that Kotlin has received in these past two years is almost in sync with its adoption rate.
+The demand that Kotlin has received in these past few years is almost in sync with its adoption rate.
 A rate that was mainly driven by brands like Postmates, Evernote and many other popular apps made in Kotlin, who went with the idea of choosing Kotlin over Java mobile app development.